HassanZali/alx-zero_day/README.md

-my first readme learning git
+my first readme learning how to manipulate git